amunategui/amunategui.github.io/_posts/2014-10-01-fscaret-Walkthrough.md

 <BR><BR>
 **So what does this package do?**
 <BR>
 Well, you give it a data set and a list of models and, in return, **fscaret** will scale and return the importance of each variable for each model and for the ensemble of models.
 The tool extracts the importance of each variable by using the selected models' VarImp or similar measuring function.
-For example, linear models use the absolute value of the t-statistic for each parameter and decision-tree models, total the importance of the individual trees, etc.  It returns indiviudal and combined MSEs and RMSEs:
+For example, linear models use the absolute value of the t-statistic for each parameter and decision-tree models, total the importance of the individual trees, etc.  It returns individual and combined MSEs and RMSEs:
 <BR><BR>
 <LI>**MSE (Mean Squared Error)**: the variance of the estimator</LI>
 <LI>**RMSE (Root Mean Squared Error)**: the standard deviation of the sample</LI>